Institut Français de la Mode: History

 As of September 2013 IFM offers another programme in English: the Master of Science in International Luxury Management (MSc Luxury).
 This programme is open to international students wishing to pursue an international career with French and European luxury companies.

 Since 2009 Summer School programmes have been offered to non-specialized high school and college students in order to provide them with a basic picture of the culture of fashion and luxury, and an overview of creative industries in all of their dimensions: culture, joblines, economy, products, creative processes, image and communications.

-Since 1987 IFM has been developing a range of executive education courses, with open-enrolment and custom-designed programs for companies (over 2,000 executives trained every year).
+Since 1987, IFM has been developing a range of executive education courses, with open-enrolment and custom-designed programs for companies (over 2,000 executives trained every year).

-In 2004 an Executive MBA programme was launched in Global Fashion Management, compatible with a professional career or an entrepreneurial project, and with an international curriculum through partnerships with New York's Fashion Institute of Technology and Hong Kong Polytechnic University.
+In 2004, an Executive MBA programme was launched in Global Fashion Management, compatible with a professional career or an entrepreneurial project, and with an international curriculum through partnerships with New York's Fashion Institute of Technology and Hong Kong Polytechnic University.

+In 2024, the IFM launched the Executive MSc programme in Strategic Management of Fashion & Luxury—a hybrid, inquiry-based prgramme, designed for executives, managers and specialists looking to elevate their career, or transition into the industry.
+The programme is modular, allowing high-potential professionals the possibility of achieving a Masters-level diploma alongside working.

 Since 1994 a large-scale scholarship scheme has been funded by a circle of patron companies, allowing IFM to encourage social diversity of its students.
 In 2015 this Circle of Patrons was made up of 16 companies and business foundations.

 In 1999 IFM took on the Centre textile de conjoncture et d’observation économique, a specialized institution analysing production, consumption, distribution and international trade in the textile and garment industries.
 This institute for applied research and expertise became IFM's Economic Observatory, which produces and publishes market studies for business professionals in the industry.

 IFM's Research department is also in charge of organizing a series of public conferences.
 Each year since 2009, it has co-ordinated a dozen conferences by academics and experts open to the general public.